 They are first carved in Frace then England and now found in all over the world.

-Each and every cameo is a miniature work of the artist who carved the beautiful cameos into a wearable jewelry.
+Each and every cameo is a miniature work of the artist who carved the beautiful cameos into wearable jewelry.
 Whether designing is carved in the Sardonyx shell, Peral, or carnelian shell or agate makes the cameo an exquisite classic that grabs the attention of the sassy and jewelry lovers of all generations.
-Furthermore, Cameos are the best gifts to be presented on the Valentines day to your beloved, on mother’s day to your mum, on your anniversary to your spouse and last but not the least on the occasion of the graduation party.
+Furthermore, Cameos are the best gifts to be presented on Valentine's day to your beloved, on mother’s day to your mum, on your anniversary to your spouse, and last but not the least on the occasion of the graduation party.
 Torre del Greco of Italy is identified as the center of cameo carving in the world.
 The most beautiful and most adorable images of the Cameo cast the most romantic spell over people's imaginations for thousands of years.
 As both a sentimental souvenir and an oeuvre of art, the Cameo is one of the most treasured sculpted images.
 A cameo is a little picture or design carved in relief.
-Cameo is the Italian word that means to engrave has driven from the Hebrew or the Arabic word "kamea" that means charm, lucky charm or amulet.
-Folklore says the mystic property of the cameos’ is to attract health, happiness and good fortune in life.
-The popularity of the cameo among individuals is due to the delicate power of the carving on the gem that not only boost up the confidence of the wearing soul but too enhance their potential to seek new avenues for growth.
+Cameo is the Italian word that means to engrave has driven from the Hebrew or the Arabic word "kamea" which means charm, lucky charm, or amulet.
+Folklore says the mystic property of the cameos’ is to attract health, happiness, and good fortune in life.
+The popularity of the cameo among individuals is due to the delicate power of the carving on the gem that not only boosts up the confidence of the wearing soul but to enhances their potential to seek new avenues for growth.

 Cameos carved on the gem nuggets gain the potential to help the soul to achieve the highest meditative state and connect the spiritual self with the spiritual power of the cosmos.
 It too evokes the imaginative and the intuitive powers that assist the soul to show his presence to the world around and know the real self.
 Further, the faculty of the gemstone contributes in communicating with the cleric or say the divine powers.
 It serves the wearing soul to know his inner self moreover; it opens up the path of wisdom for him to explore the unseen world and move.
 It too helps to be more poised with nature as well as assist to be in harmony with the world around.
 By obliterating darkness from the spirit, it instills flexibility and sensitivity towards life.
 It is known to perk up the learning abilities that on the other hand help to hold back the same.